 Long and wonkish note alert — please refresh your coffee before you start reading!
-Also, the LPAD guidance is final as of August 2020 — go here for details.
+Also, the LPAD guidance is final as of August 2020.
+The essence is unchanged but there are some useful clarifications in the final guidance — go here for details.

 I was able to attend and speak at the 12 July 2019 Public Meeting organized by FDA on the LPAD (Limited Population Antibacterial and Antifungal Drug) pathway.
 The current draft guidance is here and the meeting agenda is found here.
 The meeting was captured for streaming replay and the video, all the slides, and a transcript will be available here in a few weeks.